unGlue helps parents set screen time limits on any device

 A new startup called unGlue wants to help kids better manage their time on connected devices.
 Just don’t call it parental control software, says co-founder and CEO Alon Shwartz.
 The idea, he explains, is to offer families a simpler solution for setting limits on screen time across devices, whether inside the home or away.

 Shwartz, a serial entrepreneur, came up with the idea for unGlue after selling his previous startup, document management service docstoc, to Intuit in 2013.
-After spending more time at home with his three children post-acquisition, he grew frustrated with having to manage how much time they were spending on devices, instead of homework, or just playing outside and doing other things.
+After spending more time at home with his three children post-acquisition, he grew frustrated with having to manage how much time they were spending on devices, instead of homework or just playing outside and doing other things.

-At one point, he admits he even snapped – gathering up all the kids’ devices and placing them on a pile on the bed.
+At one point, he admits he even snapped — gathering up all the kids’ devices and placing them in a pile on the bed.

 “It was not my proudest moment as a dad, of course,” he said with a laugh.
 “And it’s not scalable.”